gsisko/CLCLBackup/Website_Content/Tutorials/_posts/2018/2018-11-08-using-run-tab-to-debug-data.markdown

 Debugging Data from a RoboteQ Device
 ---------------

-Often when using a RoboteQ motor controller or sensor, it is useful to be able to debug real time information about the values that the device is outputting or reading.
+Often when using a RoboteQ motor controller, it is useful to be able to debug real time information about the values that the device is outputting or reading.
 This can help you figure out what is going wrong with an application, monitor performance, or even be used as field application tool for logging data from the motor controllers.
-The following application note walks you through debugging data from RoboteQ devices using our PC applications.
+The following tutorial walks you through debugging data from RoboteQ devices using Roborun+.

-Using the Run Tab
+Using the Run Tab in Roborun+
 -------------

-All of RoboteQs control utilities come with powerful tools to debug and log data from the devices operation.
-These tools can often be accessed from the run tab of the configuration utility.
-For example, here is the run tab from a Roborun+ instance connected to an MDC2460:
+Roborun+ comes with powerful tools to debug and log data from the device's operation.
+These tools can be accessed from the run tab of the configuration utility.
+For example, here is the run tab from a Roborun+ instance connected to an [MDC2460]:

 ![](assets/markdown-img-paste-Run-Tab-20181107141633438.png "Run Tab of Roborun+")